ty-everett/ts-sdk/docs/tutorials/transaction-broadcasting.md

 async function walletClientBroadcasting() {
   try {
-    // Initialize the WalletClient, using localhost as wallet substrate const wallet = new WalletClient('auto', 'localhost')
+    // Initialize the `WalletClient`, using localhost as wallet substrate const wallet = new WalletClient('auto', 'localhost')

     // Check if we're authenticated with the wallet